Wine and dine in style as you soak up the soothing, soulful sounds of the best jazz nights in Liverpool.

 After a radical transformation in 2014, the new building is better than ever, becoming the first building in Liverpool to win the RIBA Stirling Prize.

-One of the newest jazz night on the scene, don’t miss live jazz on the first Thursday of the month at Alma de Cuba.
+One of the newest jazz spots on the Liverpool jazz scene, don’t miss out on a memorable evening at Petit Cafe du Coin.

 Downtown Dixieland Jazz Band at The Caledonia